Higgsboson-X/vg101-2019su/rc/rc1/rc1.md

 return last updated x;
 ```

-Things to consider when implementing the algorithm:
+Things to consider when implementing the algorithm: `<demoNewton.m, newtonsMethod.m>`

 * How to find the derivative of $f$ in MATLAB?
 * How to pass function $f$ as an argument?